Be sure to check out the new Ryobi 48V subreddit

 Note: This battery is 1/2 inch too wide to fit in an RM300e without modification

-You can buy this battery directly from DCHouse, from Ebay, or from Amazon.
+You can buy this battery from eBay, or from Amazon.
 In all cases, it will ship from the same place.
 Most North American shipments come from a warehouse in California.
-There are regular sales on Ebay, usually requiring a coupon code.
-Less often, but usually a better deal, there are sales on DChouse's website.
+There are regular sales on eBay, usually requiring a coupon code.
 Amazon sometimes has coupons too.

 Housing: Plastic